curityio/mcp-authorization-secured-api/clients/mcp-inspector/README.md

 ## Capture OAuth and MCP Requests

-The [OAuth and MCP Requests](../OAUTH-MCP-MESSAGES.md) summary summarizes the OAuth and MCP messages.
+The [OAuth and MCP Requests](../OAUTH-MCP-MESSAGES.md) summary explains the OAuth and MCP messages.